Life Safety and Fire Prevention FAQs

 A. Draw a floor plan of your home/business, define at least two exits from each room, agree on a meeting place away from your home/business, and practice your escape plan

 Usually to 5 - 10 business days.

-The Louisville Fire Department requires 2 hard copies and 1 electronic copy of all submitted plans.
+The Louisville Fire Department requires one electronic copy of plans and product submittals.

 We prefer checks and credit cards, but will accept cash when necessary.
 Payment is required when plans are picked up at LFD Headquarters.
 We will let you know when your plans are ready.